tapnair/configSaver/README.md

 It stores the saved suppression information in a folder called configSaver in your user directory.

+Alternatively you can select "Unsuppress All" checkbox and it will simply unsuppress all features in the timeline.

 ## Limitations
   * Since the config information is stored locally it will only be available on the computer it was created.
 Looking to add some kind of cloud support in the future.
   * If you have two models of the same name they are not distinguished.
 Potentially will add project directory to file names.